ddai2014/aws/cloud-arch/challenge-labs/README.md

 - Module 9 Challenge Lab - Creating a Scalable and Highly Available Environment for the Café: https://youtu.be/OHxn8ClUfEM
 - Module 10 Challenge Lab - Automating Infrastructure Deployment: https://youtu.be/B8idoSEZJjU
 - Module 13 Challenge Lab - Implementing a Serverless Architecture for the Café https://youtu.be/qDHPMn5-aqQ

-AWS SDK for PHP can be downloaded from https://docs.aws.amazon.com/aws-sdk-php/v3/download/aws.phar